bergie/bergie.github.com/_posts/2012-11-21-jolla-sailfish.md

 ![Jyrki Katainen](/files/slush12_opening_katainen.jpg)

 > But seriously, we as a country have been losing market share in many important markets.
 The ways to solve this is through research and entrepreneurship.
 The focus on R&D was what lifted Finland from the recession of the early 90s.
 We want to become the largest hub of start-ups in Northern Europe.
-We need to create an atmosphere were new entrepreneurs and venture capitalists can meet in easier ways.
+We need to create an atmosphere where new entrepreneurs and venture capitalists can meet in easier ways.

-## Jolla launch keynote

-*For those unable to be here in person, there is [a livestream available](http://new.livestream.com/slushlive/mainstage).*
+### Before the keynote

 Jolla's website is finally up at <http://jolla.com/>.
 The website is also showing the event livestream:

 ![Jolla's new website](/files/jolla_website.png)

+Another exciting pre-keynote announcement is that Finnish operator [DNA will sell Jolla phones](http://www.talouselama.fi/uutiset/jollapuhelimet+tulevat+myyntiin+suomessa/a2156416).

+## Jolla launch keynote

+*For those unable to be here in person, there is [a livestream available](http://new.livestream.com/slushlive/mainstage).*